Azure/azure-sphere-samples/Samples/AvnetDefaultProject/HighLevelExampleApp/README.md

-# Sample: Avnet Azure Sphere Defult Project
+# Sample: Avnet Azure Sphere Default Project

 This sample application was developed by Avnet to provide a fully functional Azure Sphere application that can easily be extended for your custom Azure Sphere application.
 The application was built using the Microsoft AzureIoT example as a starting point.
 The application includes some nice IoT Application features and implements methods to quickly add custom Device Twins, Direct Methods and Real Time application support.